StarwonderInteractives/StarwonderInteractives/README.md

--- I am Hasan Kazim, Co-founder @ StarwonderIn teractives
+- I am Hasan Kazim, Co-founder @ Starwonder Interactives

-2 -- I am a Game Developer
+- I am a Game Developer

-3

--- I am currently learning C# for unity
+- I am currently learning C# for unity

-4

--- We are looking for collaborations from othe
+- We are looking for collaborations from other indie devs

-r indie devs

-Το jo

-in our dicord server and help us to make the g

-ame, just DM us on our Telegram accounts
+- Το join our dicord server and help us to make the game, just DM me on my Telegram accounts